 If you or a loved one are living with end-stage chronic obstructive pulmonary disease, you know the physical and emotional challenges of the illness.
-Flare-ups during stage-4 COPD can lead to frequent hospitalizations and worry about the future.
+Flare-ups during end-stage COPD can lead to frequent hospitalizations and worries about the future.

 Patients and their families are often under-supported during this time of great need.
-Palliative care adds an extra layer of support for managing the symptoms of COPD.
-It also improves quality of life for patients and their loved ones by addressing social, spiritual and practical issues.
+Palliative care or hospice adds an extra layer of support for managing the symptoms of COPD.
+It improves quality of life for patients and their families by addressing social, spiritual and practical issues.

 Palliative care also helps you establish goals for end-of-life care.
 Accepting the limits of treatment for COPD is difficult.
 There is no cure for COPD, but families too often miss the benefits of early comfort care because they wait until a medical crisis.
 Palliative care should begin whenever a life-limiting diagnosis is made.